External agents

 Create an external agent

-Create an external agent and configure it to run on your environment with a flow configuration.
+Now create an external agent and configure it to run in your environment.

 - Offering: GitLab.com, GitLab Self-Managed